 This group aims to meet at the same time on the last Thursday of every month but it is always receptive to suggestions for meetings.

 We hope to have a group that offers solid peer support and has a positive impact on family relationships.
 As with all our services, feedback and suggestions are always welcome via our contact form on the Contact Us page.

 TG PALS is currently in the early stages of involvement with youth engagement services and is looking to form partnerships with others who provide support for young trans people.

-The team participates in various events including Diversity and Enrichment Weeks at Canterbury College, raising awareness of transgender issues, holding Human Libraries and being available to chat about our various peer support services.
+The team participates in various events including Diversity and Enrichment Weeks at schools and colleges, raising awareness of transgender issues, holding Human Libraries and being available to chat about our various peer support services.

 TG PALS offers varied peer support services which can be accessed by young people and we are happy to advise and/or support on any issue.